-Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will work on the contract along with their titles and location(s) where work will be performed.
+Offerors must provide a narrative description of the organization of the project team and a personnel roster that identifies each person who will work on the contract along with their titles and description of work to be performed.
+If using subcontractors, offerors must include them in this narrative.